Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company is developing a serverless ecommerce web application.
 The application needs to make coordinated, all-or-nothing changes to multiple items in the company's inventory table in Amazon DynamoDB.
 Which solution will meet these requirements?

 - [ ] Enable transactions for the DynamoDB table.
-Use the BatchWriteltem operation to update the items.
+Use the BatchWriteItem operation to update the items.
-- [x] Use the TransactWriteitems operation to group the changes.
+- [x] Use the `TransactWriteitems` operation to group the changes.
 Update the items in the table.
 - [ ] Set up a FIFO queue using Amazon SQS.
 Group the changes in the queue.
 Update the table based on the grouped changes.
 - [ ] Create a transaction table in an Amazon Aurora DB cluster to manage the transactions.
 Write a backend process to sync the Aurora DB table and the DynamoDB table.